Mixxxxer/AgeRanger/README.md

 1. [Done] Edit and Delete functionality with minial effort.
 Reusable for WebAPI
 2. [Done] Confirmed functionality in Chrome, IE and Edge.
-3. [Done] Basic functional test example creating a test person and asserting the values return.
+3. [Done] Basic functional test example creating a test person and asserting the values returned.

 **Solution Structure**